 The following video is a well-worth one from Dr. Conklin, who is describing how do problems get wicked, some common responses and approaches and the unintended consequences.

-By Anna-Maria Feneri, about 3 years ago
+By Anna-Maria Feneri, over 3 years ago

 There are many cases where scholars, academics, politicians, planners, consultants etc fail to recognise a wicked problem.
 There are many characteristics to distinguish them but my favourite ones are the following